Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: The Framework of the MPC Fairness Monitoring Protocol

+\revtext{To establish valid consent, data sharing decisions should not influence recruitment or its outcomes.
+With TTP-assisted data collection and dummy data generation, the deployer observes neither $G_i$ nor $D_i$, and thus cannot infer whether an individual candidate donated sensitive data.
+Additionally, collecting sensitive data after hiring may alleviate candidates’ concerns that disclosure could influence selection decisions; however, how hiring outcomes shape individuals’ willingness to share such data remains an open question for future research.
+Besides, the willingness to donate sensitive data may be influenced by the identity of the TTP (e.g., non-governmental organizations, research centers, specialized commercial companies).
+How to balance institutional governance, user trust, and technological capability when selecting a TTP remains a question that fosters further legal, social, and technical investigations~\cite{helminger2022multi,bogen2024navigating}.
+We discuss the technical debiasing options later in this section (post-processing module).}

-The share $G_i^{(1)}$ is transmitted to the deployer, and the share $G_i^{(2)}$ is transmitted to TTP, each linked only to the candidate’s pseudonymous identifier $\ell_i$.
+\textbf{Data deposit module.} After getting $G_i \in \mathcal{G}$, the TTP-operated data collection module immediately generates a random masking value $R_i$ and forms two secret shares: $ G_i^{(1)} = G_i + R_i, G_i^{(2)} = -\,R_i $, so that $ G_i^{(1)} + G_i^{(2)} = G_i. $ The share $G_i^{(1)}$ is transmitted to the deployer, and the share $G_i^{(2)}$ is transmitted to TTP, each linked only to the candidate’s pseudonymous identifier $\ell_i$.
 After secret share generation and distribution, the raw sensitive attribute $G_i$ and masking value $R_i$ are immediately deleted.
 These secret shares constitute the only persistent representation of sensitive attributes and serve as the joint input to the secure computation module.

 \textbf{Secure computation module.} The MPC module receives secret shares $\{G_i^{(1)}\}$ from the deployer and $\{G_i^{(2)}\}$ from the TTP.
 Within the secure computation environment, the two parties jointly form the masked reconstruction of the sensitive attribute $ \widehat{G}_i \;=\; G_i^{(1)} + G_i^{(2)}, $ which is never revealed to either party.
 The reconstructed value $\widehat{G}_i$ exists only as an internal MPC variable and is never reconstructed in the clear.